Signal strength based scheme for following mobile IoT devices in dynamic environments: System Evaluation

 \subsubsection{Testing Results}

-The experimental results of the robot-target distance are presented in Fig. \ref{fig:experimental_results}, along with an illustration of the corresponding scenario setups.
-In Fig. \ref{fig:prey_fixed}, it can be seen that after correcting its direction, the robot manages to reach the static target within the experiment duration.
+The experimental results of the robot-target distance for the 1st scenario are presented in Figure \ref{fig:prey_fixed}, along with an illustration of the scenario setup.
+In Figure \ref{fig:prey_fixed}a, it can be seen that in normal noise conditions, after correcting its direction, the robot manages to reach the static target within the experiment duration.
 Specifically, in three iterations the target is reached in about 20 sec, while in one iteration the target is reached in about 37 sec.
+Figure \ref{fig:prey_fixed}b shows that under elevated noise conditions, the robot has to correct its direction several times, due to some erroneous estimates of the signal strength variations caused by the induced interference, however, it still manages to closely approach the target within the duration of the experiment.

-In the 2nd scenario, the chart in Fig. \ref{fig:prey_straight}) also presents target's distance from the robot's starting point (dashed line).
-It is evident that again the robot initially corrects its direction and reaches the target about 2 sec after the latter arrives at destination (at time 28 sec), except from one iteration that required sixteen more seconds.
-The most challenging scenario is the third one, with the corresponding results presented in Fig. \ref{fig:prey_zigzag}.
+In the 2nd scenario, the charts in Figure \ref{fig:prey_straight} also present target's distance from the robot's starting point (dashed line).
+It is evident that under normal noise conditions (Figure \ref{fig:prey_straight}a) the robot initially corrects its direction and reaches the target about 2 sec after the latter arrives at destination (at time 28 sec), except from one iteration that required sixteen more seconds.
+Under elevated noise conditions, it can be seen that the robot has to realign its trajectory several times, but eventually manages to stay in the target's proximity, as show in Figure \ref{fig:prey_straight}b.

+Probably the most challenging scenario is the third one, with the corresponding results for normal noise conditions presented in Figure \ref{fig:prey_zigzag}a.
 Until the first waypoint, the target moves almost opposite from the robot's initial direction, causing temporal distance increment.
 After that, the robot approaches, reaching minimum distance right after the target's arrival at the second waypoint.
 Then, the robot manages in all iterations to maintain proximity, however, the 9.5 sec that the target remains static at the destination point is not sufficient time for the robot to stay stably close to the target.
-Conclusively, in all three scenarios, the Hot-Cold algorithm has succeeded in its goal of adjusting robot's trajectory to keep approaching the target, affected of course by the mobility pattern.
+A similar behaviour is also observed under elevated noise conditions, as presented in Figure \ref{fig:prey_zigzag}b.
+It is evident that in the presence of excessive interference, it is quite difficult for the robot to stay close to the target when the latter reaches the second waypoint, however, it eventually manages to approach closely by the end of the experiment.